top of page

 Funicular Track Graphic.png

-the design should be modern to induce excitement and appeal to modern society
+the design should induce excitement and appeal to modern society

 a warm aesthetic is more likely to feel inviting to passengers